ThoughtWorksInc/CD4ML-Scenarios/instructions/1-SystemSetup.md

 Enter a Note for your personal access token and select the "repo" and "user:email" permissions.
 Click "Generate Token".

-Your personal access token will be created and displayed to your.
+Your personal access token will be created and displayed to you.
 Make sure you save this token safely because it will not be shown again.

 ### Next Steps